 - After this, add orange and lemon zest too and mix well.

-- Pour 2-3tbsp of orange juice to it.
+- Pour 2-3tbsp of orange juice into it.

 - Finally, tip the melted butter to the mix.